kevinmkchin/vertext/README.md

 # kc_truetypeassembler.h
 Single header C library for assembling textured quads for text rendering.
-It generates a vertices and texture coordinates array for creating vertex buffers to render text onto the screen.
-Works seamlessly with both OpenGL and DirectX.
+The library does not perform rendering directly and instead provides a vertex buffer of vertices and texture coordinates.
+This allows the library to work seamlessly with both OpenGL and DirectX.
 Very lightweight: ~450 LOC.
 See https://github.com/kevinmkchin/opengl-3d-renderer for use examples.

 ![](https://github.com/kevinmkchin/TrueTypeAssembler/blob/main/misc/console.gif?raw=true)